-Shy Juliet Dove leaves Mr. Elives' magic shop with Helen of Troy's amulet--a virtual man magnet.
-Juliet doesn't know what she's got, but soon every boy in town is swoony for her.
+Juliet ends up leaving Mr. Elives' magic shop with Helen of Troy's amulet—that is, a virtual man magnet.
+Juliet doesn't know what she's got, but the boys in her class do—they start to notice her.
+Soon every boy in town is swoony for her.
 Yet, much as she'd like to lose all the unwanted attention, she can't: The amulet won't come off!

 A sidesplittingly funny, heartbreaking whirlwind of a book about the high cost of loving, from the award-winning author of My Teacher Is an Alien and The Unicorn Chronicles.

 "Hey, Killer!
 How's your boyfriend?"